China–United Kingdom relations: 1949–1999

-2000s
+2000–2019

 In the 2000s, significant developments shaped China–UK relations.
 On 29 October 2008, the United Kingdom formally recognised Tibet as an integral part of the People's Republic of China, marking a shift from its earlier position, which had only acknowledged Chinese suzerainty over the region.

 In November 2005, China and the UK signed a series of bilateral agreements, including announcing an initiative to jointly create "the world's first carbon neutral eco-city."
 The contemplated development, Dongtan Eco-City, was not ultimately completed.
 It later influenced other approaches to Chinese eco-cities.

+In 2014, China backed Argentina's claim to the Falkland Islands.
+Furthermore, in November 2014 China banned the UK's Foreign Affairs Select Committee from entering Hong Kong as part its investigation of UK Hong Kong relations.
+The Foreign Office Minister of State stated that this was "wholly unjustified" and "not in the spirit of the Sino-British Joint Declaration".

-Further strengthening bilateral ties, General Secretary of the Chinese Communist Party and President Xi Jinping and Peng Liyuan paid a state visit to the UK from 20 to 23 October 2015.
+General Secretary of the Chinese Communist Party and President Xi Jinping and Peng Liyuan paid a state visit to the UK from 20 to 23 October 2015.
 Their itinerary included stops in London and Manchester, with engagements involving Queen Elizabeth II and then-Prime Minister David Cameron.
 The visit culminated in the signing of trade deals valued at over £30 billion, symbolising deepening economic cooperation between the two nations.

 This spirit of engagement continued under Prime Minister Theresa May, who travelled to China in February 2018 for a three-day trade mission.
 During the visit, she met with Xi Jinping, affirming the continuation of what was described as the "Golden Era" in UK–China relations.

 British Prime Minister Keir Starmer with Chinese President Xi Jinping at a G20 summit in Rio de Janeiro, November 2024.

 Both countries share common membership of the G20, the UNSC P5, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Agreement, an Investment Agreement, and the Sino-British Joint Declaration.